-

 Caring for the Objects We Don’t Always See

-Storage may not seem like the most glamorous part of museum or archival work, but it’s where most collections actually live.
+Archival storage may not seem like the most glamorous part of museum or archives work, but it’s where most collections actually live.
 With only a small percentage of objects on display at any given time, storage spaces hold rare artifacts, archival materials, and future exhibition ideas—quietly relying on us for their long-term care.

 Thoughtful collections storage plays a critical role in preservation.
 Every artifact has its own needs based on materials, condition, and use.
 Proper housing, stable enviornmental conditions, and archival-quality storage materials help slow deterioration, reduce handling risks, and extend the life of collections.